 Facing a mountain of lawsuits, Johnson & Johnson decided last year to end manufacturing and sale of talc Baby Powder.
 The move pulled the product from the market in Canada and the United States.

 Johnson & Johnson Trying a ‘Texas Two-Step’

 Johnson & Johnson is attempting to pull off a “Texas Two-Step” legal maneuver.
 According to the NPR report, the manufacturing giant created a new subsidiary in Texas.
+This news comes months after reports of Johnson & Johnson considering the bankruptcy tactic.
 The company, called “LTL”, was made solely to absorb the parent company’s asbestos liabilities.

 The new company quickly filed for bankruptcy in North Carolina, which is why a North Carolina bankruptcy judge ruled on the action.
 The legal decision is called a “Texas Two-Step” because it originated in Texas, where companies are allowed to split assets and liabilities into separate companies.

 This move is called a “divisive merger” and allows companies to protect their assets from lawsuits.
 Filing for bankruptcy shields the new subsidiary from going to court or facing a massive verdict or settlement.
 It’s a mischievous move that denies victims of their deserved mesothelioma compensation.

 U.S. Senator Elizabeth Warren, of Massachusetts, tweeted about the Johnson & Johnson cases.
 She said, “Another giant corporation is abusing our bankruptcy system to shield its assets and evade liability for the harm it has caused people across the country.”